MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Ksetup-mapuser.md

 |-------|--------|
 |<Principal>|The fully qualified domain name of any principal; for example, mike@corp.CONTOSO.COM.|
 |<Account>|Any account or security group name that exists on this computer, such as Guest, Domain Users, or Administrator.|
-## Remarks
+## remarks
 An account can be specifically identified, such as domain guests.
-Or you can use the wildcard character (*) to include all accounts.
-If an account name is omitted, mapping is deleted for the specified principal.
+Or you can use the wildcard character (*) to include all accounts. if an account name is omitted, mapping is deleted for the specified principal.
 The computer will only authenticate the principals of the given realm if they present valid Kerberos tickets.
 Use **ksetup** without any parameters or arguments to see the current mapped settings and the default realm.
 Whenever changes are made to the external Key Distribution Center (KDC) and the realm configuration, a restart of the computer where the setting was changed is required.